brayniverse/eloquent.js/spec/schema.md

 # Schema

-The Schema module is a factory object that is used to generate new Eloquent Models.
+The Schema module is a factory object used to generate new Models.
 They accept a callback as their only argument and inject functionality through the `this` keyword for defining endpoints, properties, event hooks and much more.

 ## Creating Schemas